Video Content Marketing: Strategy and Examples

 • Preferred topics and themes of interest.
 Beyond your products or services, what kind of online content do your potential customers like to consume?
 What challenges and daily concerns do you help them resolve?

-If you're just launching your video marketing strategy, you may not yet have a thorough understanding of your customers' expectations or how they consume content.
+If you're just launching your video marketing plan, you may not yet have a thorough understanding of your public’s expectations or how they consume content.
 You can start by monitoring your competitors who are already using video in their marketing mix.
 You can also ask your existing customers about their expectations: for example, by offering a promotional benefit in your newsletter in exchange for a survey response.
-After all, maybe you'll be interviewing them in due course as part of your future video strategy?
+After all, maybe you'll be interviewing them in due course as part of your future strategy?

-So take some time to select clear objectives for your video strategy.
+Take some time to select clear objectives for your video strategy.
 For example, you can launch your strategy to:

 • Increase the time visitors spend on your site pages.
 Visitors will be tempted to spend more time browsing your pages when you include videos.